melloremell/test_mailbalancer/README.md

 #DEPLOYMENT

 MailBalancer is a in Docker container.
-You can pull docker at: " " You can build it with : "docker build --rm -t mbtest:latest ."
+You can pull docker at: "docker run -p 5000:5000 melloremell/mailbalancer" You can build it with : "docker build --rm -t melloremell/mailbalancer:latest ."
-You can run it with : "docker run -p 5000:5000 mbtest" You can change 5000 to any port you desire and make sure the port is not blocked
+You can run it with : "docker run -p 5000:5000 melloremell/mailbalancer" You can change 5000 to any port you desire and make sure the port is not blocked

 #ENDPOINT